Recovery Playbook: Back to Downtown & Main Street

 Private Realm: Activating Excess Office Spaces

 In big cities, getting footfall numbers up in downtowns is paramount to supporting the local economies.
-Encouraging larger companies that may be stuck with excess office space to list it on a city hosted platform can support pairing those office opportunities with smaller companies looking for new, flexible space, willing to sublease, bringing new energy and foot traffic back to the downtown.
+Encouraging larger companies that may be stuck with excess office space to list it on a city-hosted platform can support pairing those office opportunities with smaller companies looking for new, flexible space, willing to sublease, bringing new energy and foot traffic back to the downtown.

 Private Realm: Activating Vacant Retail Spaces

 Cities around the world have experimented with a number of different programs to fill vacant storefronts.
-A vacancy tax in cities like San Francisco is an attempt at the stick method of solving this problem while cities like London have used more of a carrot model.
+A vacancy tax in cities like San Francisco is an attempt at the stick method of solving this problem, while cities like London have used more of a carrot model.
 Supporting property owners, small businesses, and creatives to fill vacant storefront spaces, supporting the local economy and creative community while seeding a neighborhood with new energy.
 The London program on “Meanwhile Uses” was a great example of an opportunity to take advantage of something many cities view as a blight on the neighborhood and turn it into an opportunity.
-Partnering with property owners to pair these small business entities with available space, break down the barriers to entry like lease negotiations, insurance and startup costs to try and make the activation as simple as possible for all parties involved.
+Partnering with property owners to pair these small business entities with available space, breaking down the barriers to entry like lease negotiations, insurance, and startup costs to try and make the activation as simple as possible for all parties involved.

 Long-Term Strategies

 Past planning practices centering around Euclidian ideals of separating office, retail, and residential uses have created growing problems for our downtowns and left them vulnerable to large disruptions from the office sector.
 The current changes in work patterns also make many who were previously in the category of a “super commuter” think twice about going back to a life spent sitting in hours of traffic or long delays during peak times on mass transit.
-Incorporating more housing in our big city downtowns and more office AND residential along Main Street and small town downtowns will help strengthen our communities and guard them against future economic downturns and major shifts in the future as well as just making them better places to live and work.
+Incorporating more housing in our big city downtowns and more office AND residential along Main Street and small town downtowns will help strengthen our communities and guard them against future economic downturns and major shifts in the future, as well as just making them better places to live and work.

 Long-Term Strategies: Diversity of Uses